angular/angular/aio/content/tutorial/toh-pt6.md

 ### Tap into the Observable

-The `HeroService` methods will **tap** into the flow of observable values and send a message, via the `log()` method, to the message area at the bottom of the page.
+The `HeroService` methods will **tap** into the flow of observable values and send a message, using the `log()` method, to the message area at the bottom of the page.

 They'll do that with the RxJS `tap()` operator, which looks at the observable values, does something with those values,